fabriciorod/material-buttons/README.md

 ![alt tag](https://raw.githubusercontent.com/fabriciorod/Material-Buttons/master/screenshot.png)

 ## How to use
-Only use the style attribute with any of the next values.
+Only use the theme attribute with any of the next values.

 * MaterialButton.Indigo
 * MaterialButton.Teal